ibm-cloud-docs/EventStreams/index.md

     {: codeblock}

     <br/>
-    When the repository is cloned, change the command line directory into the <code>kafka-java-console-sample</code> directory.
+    When the repository is cloned, from the command line change into the <code>kafka-java-console-sample</code> directory.

     ```
     cd event-streams-samples/kafka-java-console-sample